netscaler/cloud-native-getting-started/gcp/README.md

      kubectl create -f colddrink-secret.yaml -n team-colddrink
      ```

+     Run below command to check colddrink application pods status ,if they are in running status go to next step

+     ```gcloudsdkkubectl
+     kubectl get pods -n team-colddrink
+     ```

 1. Deploy the guestbook--a NoSQL type microservice.

      ```gcloudsdkkubectl
      kubectl create -f team_guestbook.yaml -n team-guestbook
      ```

+     Run below command to check guestbook application pods status ,if they are in running status go to next step

+     ```gcloudsdkkubectl
+     kubectl get pods -n team-guestbook
+     ```

 1. Validate the CPX deployed for above three applications.
 First, obtain the CPX pods deployed as tier-2-adc and then get the CLI access to CPX.

-   * To get CPX pods in tier-2-adc namespace
+    To get CPX pods in tier-2-adc namespace

      ```cloudshellkubectl
      kubectl get pods -n tier-2-adc
      ```

-   * To get CLI access (bash) to the CPX pod (hotdrinks-cpx pod)
+    To get CLI access (bash) to the CPX pod (hotdrinks-cpx pod)

      ```cloudshellkubectl
      kubectl exec -it "copy and paste hotdrink CPX pod name from the above step" bash -n tier-2-adc
      ```

-   * To check whether the CS vserver is running in the hotdrink-cpx, enter the following command after the root access to CPX and give **"exit"** after validation.
+    To check whether the CS vserver is running in the hotdrink-cpx, enter the following command after the root access to CPX and give **"exit"** after validation.

     ```cloudshellkubectl
-        cli-script"sh csvs"
+    cli-script "sh csvs"
     ```

 1. Deploy the VPX ingress and ingress controller to the tier 2 namespace, which configures VPX automatically.
 Citrix Ingress Controller (CIC) automates the tier-1-adc (VPX).